infoani/My-Projects/CS_Presentation.md

 # Slide 1 (What is a PAR)

 ## Before starting with the presentation let me give a brief introduction of Pre-Authenticated requests.
-1. Pre-Authenticated Reqeusts are a mechanism to allow access to resources on Object-Storage to someone without sharing the credentials, as long as the one who's creating it has access to it.
+1. Pre-Authenticated Reqeusts are a mechanism to provide access to resources on Object-Storage to a wider audience without sharing the credentials, as long as the one who's creating it has access to it.

 2. When you create a pre-auth request you get an unique url back.
 3. Using which anyone can access objects from object storage with simple tools like curl, wget.
 The url itself acts like credentials.